MiguelDelao/ABSTRACT-Community-Service-Tracker/README.md

 This view is very limited, and won't have as much control as the admin.

+To access student view, the username is the persons first name and their password is the first two letters of their last name and their ID.
+For example, John Smith 6978  has the username:john password:sm6978.

 # Resources used

 * Oxy Plot